4th April 2021

 I like eggs as well.
 So I have no problem with Easter gifts.
 I just won’t make them my gods, that’s all.

-If you wish to find out about Good Friday which I had hoped to post on the day I will have a page link here shortly all being well.
+If you wish to find out about Good Friday which I had hoped to post on the day I will have a page link here.
+This may need to wait until 2022 now.

-And look out for the ‘Mark of the Beast’ coming soon!
+And if you wish here’s ‘Mark of the Beast’